percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 are affected (``socket.ssl_key``, ``socket,ssl_cert``, and
 ``socket.ssl_ca``), the rest is not modified.

-.. admonitition:: Disabling the value of |pxc-encrypt-cluster-traffic|
+.. important:: Disabling |pxc-encrypt-cluster-traffic|

    The default value of |pxc-encrypt-cluster-traffic| helps improve the security of your system.

+   When |pxc-encrypt-cluster-traffic| is not enabled, anyone with the access to your network can connect to any |pxc| node either as a client or as another node joining the cluster.
+This potentially lets them query your data or get a complete copy of it.

-If you must disable |pxc-encrypt-cluster-traffic|, you need to update `[mysqld]` section of your configuration file:
+   If you must disable |pxc-encrypt-cluster-traffic|, you need to stop the cluster and update `[mysqld]` section of  the configuration file:
-   ``pxc-encrypt-cluster-traffic=ON``.
-Then, restart the cluster
+   ``pxc-encrypt-cluster-traffic=OFF`` of each node.
+Then, restart the cluster.

 Automatic configuration of the SSL encryption needs key and certificate files.
 |MySQL| generates default key and certificate